Studying dark gaps in Ly-$\alpha$ forest transmission with large reionization simulations: Results and interpretations

 We present the correlation matrix between the redshift bins in Figure \ref{fig:corr_mat}.
 This exploration is motivated by the observed large-scale correlation \footnote{\url{https://drive.google.com/file/d/1cR4YBad9tdOOxKaPp3vSfqh1cLPJhLUY/view?usp=share_link}} reported by \citet{Spina25}.
 Their measurements indicate that the characteristic correlation scale increases toward higher redshifts, reaching values as large as $\ge 150~h^{-1}\mathrm{cMpc}$.
 This corresponds to a redshift bin interval $\Delta z_{\mathrm{bin}}\gtrsim 0.3$ at a typical redshift of $z=5.7$.
 However, neither of our model variants is able to produce such a large correlation length.
 Although the fiducial scenario does exhibit a modest redshift evolution of the correlation, its amplitudes and scales fall well short of the observed estimates \citep{Spina25}.
 The correlation length scale increases a bit in the presence of the neutral islands for the late ending case, but that again is not sufficient to explain the observed correlation.
 Similarly, the usage of a short mean free path model slightly inflates the correlations across redshifts, but fails to match the data.
 These discrepancies suggest that a more comprehensive exploration of the model parameter space is required, possibly involving more sophisticated physical treatments.
 Fully numerical hydrodynamical simulations are the ideal avenue for such an investigation, although the box size requirement ($\gtrsim 500~h^{-1}\mathrm{cMpc}$) remains computationally prohibitive.
 However, we can still play with other inherent assumptions within the semi-numerical setup.
 For instance, our models assume a fixed fiducial power law dependence of the mean free path on density ($\propto \Delta^{-1}$) and photoionization rate ($\Gamma_{\mathrm{HI}}^{2/3}$), while generating the UVB fluctuations.
 We need to check how the variations on these relationships affect the large-scale correlations.
+Furthermore, the models approximate the radiative feedback effects by assuming a global minimum threshold mass ($M_{\mathrm{min}}$) for a step-like suppression, whereas in reality, this quantity can be spatially varying and the effect can be gradual.
+This may affect the large-scale morphology during reionization, although it is unlikely to produce an extremely large-scale correlation such as the observed ones.
+It is also worth noting that our models are based on a semi-numerical approach, where the small-scale astrophysical information is approximated via empirical scaling relations.
+The framework can be improved by synergising with the outputs of galaxy formation/evolution simulations.
 The other implications include cosmological modifications of the underlying density field, which may demand an involvement of non-standard physics at those redshifts.
+This may include primordial non-Gaussianities, modifications in the inflationary models, warm dark matter scenarios, or even modified general relativity.
+However, we caution the readers that one must explore more on the astrophysical front before relying on a cosmological solution.
 From the observational side, it is necessary to increase the number of quasar spectra for more robust estimates of the statistics and check the persistence of large-scale correlations utilizing larger samples.
+Specifically, we highlight that more samples will be crucial not only to get statistical distinctions among the models but also to strengthen the observed signature.
+For example, if the line of sight passes through proximity zones of any foreground sources, that may give rise to correlated fluxes.
+Ideally, it would also be useful to have an independent set of samples from a different observational facility that will give us confidence against any hidden observational systematics.

 Finally, in Figure \ref{fig:flux_skew}, we show the flux distribution of the skewers as a function of redshift.
 It is apparent that all the models obey the observed mean transmission fluxes, which have been imposed by the construction of these model variants.
 The widths of the distributions are very similar, which makes it not suitable for distinguishing between models.